 Onset of Campylobacteriosis symptoms usually occur 2-5 days after infection.

 - Diarrhoea (often bloody)

 Although death is rare, complications have been reported such as bacteremia, hepatitis, pancreatitis, and miscarriages.
 Antimicrobial treatment is generally not required, except in invasive cases.

 Why is washing your chicken before cooking it such a bad practice?

-When washing your chicken harmful bacteria, like Campylobacter, Salmonella or Clostridium perfringens, splashes off the chicken as you wash it.
+When washing your chicken harmful bacteria, like Campylobacter, Salmonella, or Clostridium perfringens, splashes off of the chicken as you wash it.
 Just because you cannot physically see this happening does not mean that it isn’t.
 It can splash the bacteria all over you, kitchen towels, countertops, and any other foods that might not be cooked afterward such as salads.
 This can make individuals ill, especially people with weaker immune systems such as young children, pregnant women, older adults, and immunocompromised individuals.